ioBroker/ioBroker.mqtt/README.md

 ### **WORK IN PROGRESS**
 * (foxriver76) remove binary state handling as these are no longer existing
+* (klein0r) handle the messages as a state object if properties are valid

 ### 6.0.0 (2024-07-13)
 * Breaking Changes: NodeJS >= 18.x and js-controller >= 5 are required